microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-delta.md

 Track changes in a [driveItem](../resources/driveitem.md) and its children over time.

 Your app begins by calling `delta` without any parameters.
-The service starts enumerating the drive's hierarchy, returning pages of items and either an `@odata.nextLink` or an `@odata.deltaLink`, as described below.
+The service starts enumerating the drive's hierarchy, returning pages of items and either an `@odata.nextLink` or an `@odata.deltaLink`.
 Your app should continue calling with the `@odata.nextLink` until you no longer see an `@odata.nextLink` returned, or you see a response with an empty set of changes.

-After you have finished receiving all the changes, you may apply them to your local state.
+After you finish receiving all the changes, you may apply them to your local state.
 To check for changes in the future, call `delta` again with the `@odata.deltaLink` from the previous response.

 Deleted items are returned with the [`deleted` facet](../resources/deleted.md).